facebook/prophet/docs/_docs/additional_topics.md

 Before model fitting, Prophet scales `y` by dividing by the maximum value in the history.
 For datasets with very large `y` values, the scaled `y` values may be compressed to a very small range (i.e. `[0.99999... - 1.0]`), which causes a bad fit.
-This can be fixed by setting `scaling='absmax'` in the Prophet constructor.
+This can be fixed by setting `scaling='minmax'` in the Prophet constructor.

 ```python